Rikoot/challenges/Web_Discovery_With_Ffuf/README.md

 ## Web Discovery With Ffuf
-Practice introductory Fuzzing Techniques against a dockized application.
+Practice introductory Fuzzing Techniques against a dockerized application.

 For this challenge, you are tasked with discovering five flags on the docker web site using `ffuf`.
 The flags are in the following format: `ffuf{<TEXT>}`.